-We build solutions, services and products for companies, developers, analysts, and policymakers to audit machine learning models for discrimination and bias, and make informed and equitable decisions around developing and deploying predictive risk-assessment tools.
+We build solutions, services and products for companies, developers, analysts, and policymakers to audit machine learning models for and bias such as security, quality and discrimination, and make informed and equitable decisions around developing and deploying predictive risk-assessment tools.

 Why we created Biasfix

 Machine Learning, AI and Data Science based predictive tools are being increasingly used in problems that can have a drastic impact on people’s lives in policy areas such as criminal justice, education, public health, workforce development and social services.
 Recent work has raised concerns on the risk of unintended bias in these models, affecting individuals from certain groups unfairly.
 While a lot of bias metrics and fairness definitions have been proposed, there is no consensus on which definitions and metrics should be used in practice to evaluate and audit these systems.
 Further, there has been very little empirical work done on using and evaluating these measures on real-world problems, especially in public policy.

 Biasfix, can be used to audit the predictions of machine learning based risk assessment tools to understand different types of biases, and make informed decisions about developing and deploying such systems.

 Different bias and fairness criteria need to be used for different types of interventions.
 Biasfix allows audits to be done across multiple metrics

 What you need to use Biasfix?

 You can audit your risk assessment system for two types of biases: